5 min read

 • Where can bureaucracy be minimised?

-When it comes to systems, a clear understanding of what needs to shift – and clear accountability and timeframes for changing them - can be the difference between strategy that flies and strategy that flops.
+When it comes to systems, a clear understanding of what needs to shift – and clear accountability and timeframes for changing them - can be the difference between a strategy that flies and a strategy that flops.

-In 48 Laws of Power Robert Greene argues that we should aim to “accept the fact that all events occur for a reason, and that it is within your capacity to see this reason as positive.”
+In 48 Laws of Power, Robert Greene argues that we should aim to “accept the fact that all events occur for a reason and that it is within your capacity to see this reason as positive.”

 Skeptical?
 Fair enough.